 Just as you would if your car wasn’t purchased on finance, it all starts by getting your free online valuation.
-Simply enter your registration plate, add your mileage, number of previous owners and the level of service history.
+Simply enter your vehicles registration plate and mileage above.

 At your appointment you will be greeted by a friendly Branch Manager who will inspect your vehicle to ensure the details entered online are correct.
 Where our valuation is higher than the settlement amount, we will pay you the difference.
 If our valuation is lower than the settlement amount, you will need to pay the shortfall by Debit or Credit Card.
 Once the sale is confirmed, we will pay your finance company within 4 working days.